department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/document_upload/put_description.md

 ```

 Note that the Content-Disposition parameter "name" in each part must be the expected values
 "metadata", "content", "attachment1"..."attachmentN".
-The attachment names must be named
+The attachment attributes must be named
 exactly as they are listed here (case sensitive), for example: "attachment_1" or "Attachment2"
 are invalid.